Animate Anyone: Consistent and Controllable Image-to-Video Synthesis for Character Animation: Experiments

-\textbf{Human Dance Generation. } Human Dance Generation focuses on animating images in real-world dance scenarios.
-We utilize the TikTok dataset, comprising 340 training and 100 testing single human dancing videos (10-15 seconds long).
-Following DisCo's dataset partitioning and utilizing an identical test set (10 TikTok-style videos), we conduct a quantitative comparison presented in Tab.~\ref{table:tiktok}, and our method achieves the best results.
+\textbf{Human Dance Generation. } We conduct experiments on the TikTok dataset.
+We conduct a quantitative comparison presented in Tab.~\ref{table:tiktok}, and our method achieves the best results.
 For enhanced generalization, DisCo incorporates human attribute pre-training, utilizing a large number of image pairs for model pre-training.
 In contrast, our training is exclusively conducted on the TikTok dataset, yielding results superior to DisCo.
 We present qualitative comparison with DisCo in Fig.~\ref{fig:disco}.
-Given the scene's complexity, DisCo's pipeline involves an extra step with SAM\cite{segment} to generate the human foreground mask.
-Conversely, our approach showcases that, even without explicit learning of human mask, the model can grasp the foreground-background relationship from the subject's motion, negating the necessity for prior human segmentation.
-Additionally, during intricate dance sequences, our model stands out in maintaining visual continuity throughout the motion and exhibits enhanced robustness in handling diverse character appearances.
+During intricate dance sequences, our model stands out in maintaining visual continuity throughout the motion and exhibits enhanced robustness in handling diverse character appearances.

+\textbf{Talking Gesture Generation. } We also evaluate our method on Ted-talk dataset.
+Results are shown in Fig \ref{fig:rebuttal_fig} and Tab \ref{table:tedtalk}.
+Our approach significantly outperforms DisCo and SD-I2V.
+MRAA and TPSMM employ GT images as driving signals (video reconstruction), while we achieve better results using only pose information.
+On other two evaluated benchmarks (UBC with more intricate clothing textures and TikTok with more complex human movements), the performance of MRAA and TPSMM falls far behind our method.

 \textbf{General Image-to-Video Methods. } Currently, numerous studies propose video diffusion models with strong generative capabilities based on large-scale training data.
 We select two of the most well-known and effective image-to-video methods for comparison: AnimateDiff\cite{animatediff} and Gen-2\cite{gen1}.
 As these two methods do not perform pose control, we only compare their ability to maintain the appearance fidelity to the reference image.
 As depicted in Fig.~\ref{fig:i2v}, current image-to-video methods face challenges in generating substantial character movements and struggle to maintain long-term appearance consistency in videos, thus hindering effective support for consistent character animation.